Insight

 5. Hire an Experienced Personal Injury Attorney

-An attorney well-versed in California's laws and courts can best protect your rights.
+It’s crucial to hire a lawyer well-versed in California's laws and courts to protect your rights.
 They know how to handle insurance companies, thoroughly investigate your claim, determine full compensation amounts and negotiate optimum settlements.
 If a fair settlement isn't reached, they can file and aggressively litigate your lawsuit.
 Personal injury lawyers typically work on a contingency fee basis, meaning they don’t collect any fees unless you receive compensation.

 6. Understand Compensation Available